JakubZojdzik/jakubzojdzik.github.io/content/posts/debug-for-c++.md

 #endif
 ```

-The `#ifdef LOCAL` directive is true, when the `-DLOCAL` flag is present during compliation.
+The `#ifdef LOCAL` directive is true, when the `-DLOCAL` flag is present during compilation.
 This ensures that if I leave debug function calls in the code I submit, its declaration will be empty on the judging server, preventing compilation errors.

 You may want to customize this file according to your habits and preferences.
 Check the full file template [here](https://github.com/JakubZojdzik/debug/blob/master/main.cpp).